Income Tax Filing in the Case of a Bankruptcy

 To calculate the amount to which you are entitled, you must take into account your income for the entire year.
 You cannot, in the return you are filing for the period following the bankruptcy or in a return for a future year, claim a tax credit for amounts paid before your bankruptcy as tuition or examination fees or as interest on a student loan.
 Additionally, you cannot claim a tax credit for donations and gifts made before your bankruptcy.
 Nor can you claim, in such returns, the alternative minimum tax carried over from a previous year (line 13 of Schedule E) or a carry-over of the adjustment of investment expenses.

-If you wish to claim the tax credit for workers 63 and older, please contact us.
+If you wish to claim the tax credit for career extension, please contact us.